pulsejet/memories/README.md

 1. ✅ Enable the app through the app management of your Nextcloud.
 1. ⚒️ (Strongly recommended) use VS Code and install Vetur and Prettier.

-## How to support development
+## Support the project

-1. **🌟 Star this repository**: This is the easiest way to support the project and costs nothing.
+1. **🌟 Star this repository**: This is the easiest way to support Memories and costs nothing.
-1. **🪲 Report bugs**: If you find a bug, please report it on the issue tracker.
+1. **🪲 Report bugs**: Report any bugs you find on the issue tracker.
-1. **📝 Contribute**: If you want to contribute, please read file / comment on an issue and ask for guidance.
+1. **📝 Contribute**: Read and file or comment on an issue and ask for guidance.
-1. **🪙 Sponsorship**: If you want to support the project financially, you can donate to the project on [GitHub](https://github.com/sponsors/pulsejet).
+1. **🪙 Sponsorship**: You can support the project financially at [GitHub Sponsors](https://github.com/sponsors/pulsejet).

 ## Special Thanks